 I love this strip.
 It’s one of my top ten comics I follow.
 And I find I go to it not only to read it during the week, but to seek inspiration in both art and writing.

-Ordinary Bill can be found in two places.
-On GoComics.com where you’ll get the latest posts, and on his own website www.ordinarybill.com where the posts run one day behind GoComics.
-He posts every Monday, Wednesday, Friday, and every other Sunday – in color.
+Ordinary Bill can be found on GoComics.com where he posts every Monday, Wednesday, Friday, and every other Sunday – in color.

 Good stuff.
 Check it out.